-(b) Unleased property of the state or its governmental subdivisions 11 which is not being used or developed for use for a public purpose but 12 upon which a payment in lieu of taxes is paid for public safety, rescue, 13 and emergency services and road or street construction or maintenance 14 services to all governmental units providing such services to the 15 16 property.
-Except as provided in Article VIII, section 11, of the Constitution of Nebraska, the payment in lieu of taxes shall be based on 17 the proportionate share of the cost of providing public safety, rescue, 18 or emergency services and road or street construction or maintenance 19 services unless a general policy is adopted by the governing body of the 20 governmental subdivision providing such services which provides for a 21 different method of determining the amount of the payment in lieu of 22 taxes.
-The governing body may adopt a general policy by ordinance or 23 resolution for determining the amount of payment in lieu of taxes by 24 majority vote after a hearing on the ordinance or resolution.
-Such 25 ordinance or resolution shall nevertheless result in an equitable 26 contribution for the cost of providing such services to the exempt 27 28 property;

-(c) Property owned by and used exclusively for agricultural and horticultural societies;
+(b) Unleased property of the state or its governmental subdivisions which - is not being used or developed for use for a public purpose but upon which a payment in lieu of taxes is paid for public safety, rescue, and emergency services and road or street construction or maintenance services to all governmental units providing such services to the property.
+Except as provided in Article VIII, section 11, of the Constitution of Nebraska, the payment in lieu of taxes shall be based on the proportionate share of the cost of providing public safety, rescue, or emergency services and road or street construction or maintenance services unless a general policy is adopted by the governing body of the governmental subdivision providing such services which provides for a different method of determining the amount of the payment in lieu of taxes.
+The governing body may adopt a general policy by ordinance or resolution for determining the amount of payment in lieu of taxes by majority vote after a hearing on the ordinance or resolution.
+Such ordinance or resolution shall nevertheless result in an equitable contribution for the cost of providing such corvious to the exempt property. of providing such services to the exempt property; (c) Property owned by and used exclusively

-31 (d)(i) (d) Property owned by educational, religious, charitable, or

-1 cemetery organizations, or any organization for the exclusive benefit of 2 any such educational, religious, charitable, or cemetery organization, and used exclusively for educational, religious, charitable, or cemetery 3 4 purposes, when such property is not (A) (i) owned or used for financial 5 gain or profit to either the owner or user, (B) (ii) used for the sale of alcoholic liquors for more than twenty hours per week, or (C) (iii) owned 6 7 or used by an organization which discriminates in membership or 8 employment based on race, color, or national origin.
+- for agricultural horticultural societies; - horticultural societies; (d)(i) Property owned by educational, religious, charitable, or cemetery organizations, or any organization for the exclusive benefit of any such educational, religious, charitable, or cemetery organization, and used exclusively for educational, religious, charitable, or cemetery purposes, when such property is not (A) (i) owned or used for financial gain or profit to either the owner or user, (B) (ii) used for the sale of alcoholic liquors for more than twenty hours per week, or (C) (iii) owned or used by an organization which discriminates in membership or employment based on race, color, or national origin national origin.